npm/concurrent-couch-follower/README.md

   a config object as passed to `changes-stream` but including these addtional properties.
   - `sequence`, the name of the file to persist the sequence id
   - `concurrency`, the maxumum number of documents to process at a time.
+  - `since`, update sequence to start from, 'now' will start it from latest
-  - the `changes-stream` property `since` is populated by the value of the sequence file and cannot be set from outside.
+  - the `changes-stream` property `since` is populated from `since` if set.
+If not, by the value of the sequence file.

 -  stream = changes(handle,options)
   - sream , return value is a readable object stream of `data` passed back with `done(err,data)`